-Facebook’s stock on the New York Stock Exchange went down nearly 30% in 2018.
+Facebook’s stock on the New York Stock Exchange went down nearly 30%.
 Meanwhile consumers on the internet are moving quickly to video channels and sharing experiences in micro video “stories”.
 How far will this trend continue?
 Keep reading.

 1. The Rise of Micro Video